EvaFrossard/EvaFrossard.github.io/index.md

 <div style="border-left: 4px solid #432750; padding-left: 20px; font-size: 18px; margin-top: 2;">
   <details open>
     <summary style = "font-size: 18px; cursor: pointer;"><b>Ollama</b></summary>
-      <b>Type of large language model (LLM)</b>, locally loaded into a computer, we here used the model Mistral but we will explain more about it later, in the bad buzz section.
+      <b>Type of large language model (LLM)</b>, locally loaded into a computer.
+We here used the model Mistral but we will explain more about it later, in the bad buzz section.
    </details>
 </div>

-After using the Latent Dirichlet Allocation, we obtained the following **20 categories** named by the LLM:
+After using the Latent Dirichlet Allocation, we obtained the following **20 categories** named by the LLM.
+Don't hesitate to click on the bubble for more details on the words they include.

 <div class="flourish-embed flourish-hierarchy" data-src="visualisation/20798533"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20798533/thumbnail" width="100%" alt="hierarchy visualization" /></noscript></div>

 A little bit of explanation: each topic contains a set of **15 words and their probabilities of appearing within that topic**.
 The selection of 20 topics offers a balance betweeen coherence and interpretability, ensuring that each topic is distinct yet not too niche to be irrelevant.
+You migt have noticed some inconsistencies such as the letter 'u' in Politics, and that requires a bit more of explanation.
 With these parameters, we obtained a **coherence score of 58%**, that could be improved if we decided to create more topics (the best coherence score we obtained was 65% with 55 topics), but we decided to stick to 20 topics for our analysis, to take the trade-off between granularity and interpretability into account.

 The 20-topic model captures a **broad spectrum of interests**, ranging from Politics to Fortnite Gameplay.
-While some of the topics seem to capture content categories very well, like the topic "Movie Reviews" that contains words like "movie", "review", "trailer" and "film" and that revolves around content creators who analyze or review films, there is also some overlap between different topics, for example in the topic "Art and Spirituality" that also contains the words "golf" and "f1" and therefore may also touch on certain hobbies or sports.
+While some of the topics seem to capture content categories very well, like the topic "Movie Reviews" that contains words like "movie", "review", "trailer" and "film" revolving around content creators who analyze or review films, there is also some overlap between different topics, for example in the topic "Art and Spirituality" that also contains the words "golf" and "f1" and therefore may also touch on certain hobbies or sports.
 However, these 20 topics are distinct enough to provide meaningful classifications that will support an analysis of the topic transitions and their correlation with recovery.

 <div style="display: flex; align-items: center;">
   <p style="flex: 1; margin-right: 20px;">
-    Using this natural processing language, we are able to determine whether the reactions to decline include <b>changing topics of interest</b>.
-Before entering into the maths of it, just have fun looking at all the topic transition and we will use these statistics to find the best strategy and YES the transition between Pokemon and Politics does exists!
+    Using this Natural Language Processing technique, we are able to determine whether the reactions to decline include <b>changing topics of interest</b>.
+Before entering into the maths of it, just have fun looking at all the topic transition in the chord diagram and we will use these statistics to find the best strategy and YES the transition between Pokemon and Politics does exists!

   </p>
   <img src="/assets/img/pokemon.png" alt="Description of image" style="width: 150px;">